vladiarosh/shapemetrics-scripts/README.md

 ### I. `Shapemetrics_3D_corrected_and_stalk_removal.m`

-This script includes a few small changes to the 3D reconstruction script:
+This file includes a few small changes to the original 3D reconstruction script:

 - Corrected the elongation formula
 - Added stalk-removal functionality